 A vacuum pump "pulls" air and moisture out of the system before the system is damaged.
 The higher and more complete the vacuum, the more moisture is removed.
-That's why your BULLET® DCX NH_3 Pump is specifically engineered for high vacuums of 25 microns or better.
+That's why your BULLET®X Pump is specifically engineered for high vacuums.